ayagasha-playground/tari/RFC/src/RFC-0312_DANHighLevelSpecification.md

 ##### VNC management
 Removal or addition of VNC members MUST happen at checkpoints.
-(In general, the same applies to any changes to the [validator committee proposal]).
+(In general, the same applies to any changes to the [contract constitution]).

-* The rules over how members are added or removed are defined in the [validator committee proposal].
+* The rules over how members are added or removed are defined in the [contract constitution].
 It may be that the VNC has autonomy over these changes, or that the asset issuer must approve changes, or some other authorization mechanism.
 * At the minimum, there's a proposal step, a validation step, an acceptance step, and an activation step.
 Therefore changes take place over at least a 4-checkpoint time span.
 * If a VN leaves a committee their [side-chain deposit] MAY be refunded to them.
 * If a new VN joins the committee they must provide the [side-chain deposit] at their activation step.
-* In the proposal step, any authorised VNC change proposer, as defined in the [validator committee proposal]
+* In the proposal step, any authorised VNC change proposer, as defined in the [contract constitution]

 ##### Contract abandonment
 If a contract misses one or more checkpoints, nodes can mark it as `abandoned`.
 This is not formally marked on the blockchain, (since something was NOT done on-chain), but nodes will be able to test for abandoned state.

-The [validator committee proposal] COULD provide a set of emergency pubkeys that are able to
+The [contract constitution] COULD provide a set of emergency pubkeys that are able to
 * perform a peg-out
 * do all governancy things
 * rescue funds and state